CRMA Strategic Projects: what the EU auditors’ warning means for real project execution

 2. Is the permitting route realistic?

-Faster formal timelines are helpful, but they do not replace good project definition.
-Environmental baseline work, consultation quality, land access, water, waste management and local context still shape the real schedule.
+Faster formal timelines are useful, but they do not replace good project definition.
+Environmental baseline work, consultation quality, land access, water, waste management, and local context still shape the real schedule.

 3. Is the financing story supported by real evidence?

-A project can attract interest and still struggle to finance.
-Lenders, investors and strategic partners still look for confidence in resources, mine planning, recoveries, costs, schedule logic, permitting pathway and downstream relevance.
+A project can attract attention and still struggle to finance.
+Lenders, investors, and strategic partners continue to look for confidence in resources, mine planning, recoveries, costs, schedule logic, permitting pathway, and downstream relevance.

 4. Does the project have a believable route to supply contribution?